YangYunLong1988/s3mem/README.md

   * -m [mem | disk]   is used to choose the sleep type. mem is for suspend to ram, aka ACPI S3. disk is for hibernate, aka ACPI S4.
   * -t seconds        is used to choose the wakeup time.
 It will determine the system wakeup time before fall into sleep.
   * -s seconds        is used to set the sleep time.
 It will setup wakeup timer, which will wake the system after timer timeout.
+  * -v testValue      is used to set the test value which will used to fill the memory and tested after system resume from sleep state.
+  * -j logfile        is used to specific the test log file path.
   * mem[B|K|M|G]      is used to set the memory size to be tested.
   * [loops]           is used to set test loops.